Open Access Dissertation

 Little research to date has investigated differences in relational aggression levels, or the relationship between popularity status types and aggressive strategies, across such a wide age span.
 Far less research has actively investigated the effects of participation in a peer nomination task.
 The study provides support for the importance of research addressing the link between aggressive strategies and popularity status as well as the importance of research examining the effects of participation in peer nomination research.

-Woodcock-Burroughs, Lisa Jo, "Relational aggression and popularity" (2012).
+Woodcock-Burroughs, Lisa Jo, "Relational aggression and popularity" (2011).
 Wayne State University Dissertations.
-Paper 421.
+421.